 - 2016: Founding Member, Western Australian Bone Research Collaboration (WABRC).

-- 2015: Human Research Ethics Sub-Committee: School of Medical and Health Sciences and School of Sciences, Edith Cowan University.
+- 2015: Human Research Ethics Sub-Committee: SMHS and SOS, Edith Cowan University.

 - 2014: Exercise Science Advisory Group (ESAG), Exercise & Sport Science Australia – Australia